 The last two semesters I have functioned in the role of a Teaching Assistant for an introduction course to pathophysiology at the University of Texas at Dallas.
 Through volunteer service with places such as the Richardson Boy's and Girl's club I have had exposure to homework assistance for many different age ranges.
 Depending on the subject there are several approaches to teaching, or tutoring, that I think are appropriate.
 Since each student is different it is important to find the best ways in which he/she can recall, understand, and relate various subject materials.
 Ultimately though, whether a student is an auditory, visual, kinetic, spacial, etc.. learner, I find the best approach is to help students learn how to identify a range of ways to ask questions regarding any problem, source, or material at hand and then proceed to find the solutions to those questions.

 I am extremely interested in narratives.
 My hobbies are related to ways in which people tell and experience stories.
 This is usually in the form of books, movies, television shows, comic books, story telling, music, and video games.
 I have recently added radio dramas to this list of narratives I enjoy.
 Each medium for telling and experiencing stories offer its own unique way for the 'listener' to interact with the story either passively or quite actively in the case of comics and video/computer games.

-The University of Texas at Dallas - BA, Historical Studies
+Undergraduate Degree: The University of Texas at Dallas - Bachelor in Arts, Historical Studies

 Anatomy & Physiology